orbitalquark/textadept/doc/09_Themes.md

 ## Switch Themes

 You can switch between or reload themes using `Ctrl+Shift+T` (`⌘⇧T` on Mac OSX |
-none in ncurses).
+none in curses).
 However, be aware that the views do not reset themselves.
 Any properties set explicitly in the previous theme's *view.lua* file that are not set explicitly in the new theme will carry over.
 Restarting Textadept will fix this.
 Also, be aware that themes apply to all buffers.
 You cannot assign a theme